milofultz/awfulizer/README.md

 The Awfulizer
 ---

 I wanted to see what I could do with Firefox extensions and some basic Javascript, CSS, and HTML knowledge.
-So here is a browser add on that will just cycle through random colors of backgrounds and text about 6 times a second. `¯\_(ツ)_/¯`
+So here is a browser add on that will cycle through random colors of backgrounds and text, either one at a time or continuously at about 6 times a second. `¯\_(ツ)_/¯`

 Download the extension here: <https://addons.mozilla.org/en-US/firefox/addon/awfulizer/>